East Grand to consider new curriculum for sex education

 Some parents commented at the board meeting requesting more time to review the curriculum while others asked that it not be implemented at all, calling it “agenda driven.”

-June Matson, executive director of the anti-abortion organization Pregnancy Resource Center, called the group that designed the curriculum “concerning” and pushed for the schools to teach sexual risk avoidance rather than sexual risk reduction.
+June Matson, executive director of the Pregnancy Resource Center, called the group that designed the curriculum “concerning” and pushed for the schools to teach sexual risk avoidance rather than sexual risk reduction.
 She added that there are “better” curricula available that meet the state requirements.

 While the board acknowledged those concerns, the high school and middle school principals emphasized that the committee’s choice had little to do with content beyond the curriculum being medically accurate, research driven and evidence based.